 I flew in early so I could visit with several of our coaching members/clients, and various prospects.
 Yes, we prospect as well.
-During one visit earlier in the morning to one of our member, she was in the middle of making prospecting calls and I simply sat down and observed.
+During one visit earlier in the morning to one of our members, she was in the middle of making prospecting calls and I simply sat down and observed.

 Actually, I found myself taking notes as she adeptly orchestrated the call.
 I wrote down 18 things she did to turn a prospect call into a secured meeting.
 I thought I would share 5 strategies this particular member/client successfully implemented.